flutter/website/src/release/breaking-changes/page-transition-replaced-by-ZoomPageTransitionBuilder.md

-In order to keep libraries follow the latest OEM behavior, we've replaced the default page transition builders from `FadeUpwardsPageTransitionsBuilder` to `ZoomPageTransitionsBuilder` on all platforms excluded iOS and macOS.
+In order to keep libraries follow the latest OEM behavior, we've replaced the default page transition builders from `FadeUpwardsPageTransitionsBuilder` to `ZoomPageTransitionsBuilder` on all platforms excluding iOS and macOS.

 ## Context